How to access information at the CRA

 Go to the CRA Contact us page to find out how to access these and other types of information by using My Account or My Business Account or by calling the CRA directly.

 You can ask for access to information and ask about your private information online or by mail.
+Sending the same request by different methods (online, mail, fax) will not speed up your application.

-Using the ATIP Online Request service is a fast, easy, and convenient way to ask for access to information and to ask about your private information.
+Using the ATIP online request service is a fast, easy, and convenient way to ask for access to information and to ask about your private information.
 Apply online today.

 Director, ATIP Directorate